Shapemaximize playTriangle

 HP students are expected to take part in a 3 credit academic study abroad travel experience.

-The experience can be selected from a variety of approved study-abroad student trips, typically one led by AU faculty.
-Some possibilities include a study abroad semester in Paris or China, or shorter experiences like a two-week trip to retrace the Apostle Paul’s steps, a Holocaust-studies tour, or a Spanish history tour.
-However, students can also fulfill this requirement by participating in a CCCU sponsored program, such as the Oxford Studies Program, or the Middle East Studies Program.
-A semester abroad experience would likely take place after the student’s freshman year, and Honors Program staff will work closely with students to choose a study-abroad option that best fit their personal or curricular interests.
+Experiences may be selected from a variety of AUHP approved study-abroad trips (each 3-credit hours) typically led by AU faculty.
+Some possibilities of two-week experiences may include a Germany Holocaust-studies tour, a biogeography of the Galapagos Islands, or a theological study in Rome, Italy.
+Students may choose to study for an entire semester abroad for example, by participating in a CCCU sponsored program like the Oxford Studies Program.
+AU and Honors Program staff will work closely with students to choose a study-abroad option that best suits their personal or curricular interests.

 This trip can serve as the student’s cross-cultural experience requirement.